FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 2. Halo Collar

 If you are a dog parent of a dog that loves to roam, you need to check out the Halo Collar GPS Smart Dog Fence.
+In fact, we’ve determined the Halo Collar to be today’s best GPS dog fence.
 Not only can it keep your dog safe and happy, but it can do it without using annoying transmitters or underground wires.
 By simply using a handy smartphone app, you can create a perimeter that will keep your dog safe and allow him to run around all day.

 The Halo Collar uses GPS tracking to operate, so you will always know exactly where your dog is.
 It will also alert you if your dog does leave the approved area and redirect him back to the safe area.
 It features a battery that will last all day, so you won’t have to worry about failure or needing to charge the collar until nighttime.